BL0CK-X/BL0CK-X.github.io/_posts/2021-11-05-how-to-get-the-metadata-of-a-solana-metaplex-nft.md

 ## How to get a Solana Metaplex NFT's Metadata

-To get the metadata of a Solana Metaplex NFT, we will use The Blockchain API's "Get an NFT's metadata" endpoint.
+To get the metadata of a Solana <a target="_blank" href="https://metaplex.com/">Metaplex NFT</a>, we will use The Blockchain API's <a target="_blank" href="https://docs.theblockchainapi.com/#tag/Solana-NFT/paths/~1v1~1solana~1nft/get">"Get an NFT's metadata" endpoint</a>.

-The Blockchain API makes it easy to perform common functions on the blockchain by using a simple API, rather than figuring out the steep learning curve or unclear documentation.
+<a target="_blank" href="https://docs.theblockchainapi.com/">The Blockchain API</a> makes it easy to perform common functions on the blockchain by using a simple API, rather than figuring out the steep learning curve or unclear documentation.

 ### Step 1: Get the NFT's address